Integrity and

 dislike and anger.

 Don't intend to hold a negative memory in your mind or thinking.
-That
+You

 You

-action was done or experienced in the past you can acknowledge it and then
+was mistaken in the past you can acknowledge that and then stop thinking about

-you intend to hold the memory of a negative action that anyone did in the past.
+If you intend to hold a negative memory in

-You might diminish and lose your freedom from
+your mind you might diminish and lose your freedom from confusion and

 practicing a reliable method to improve your integrity will liberate and